Overactivity and poor concentration

 MindEd is a free educational e-learning resource for professionals on children and young people’s mental health.
 These sessions aim to help staff better understand ADHD and hyperactivity:

-A child with ADHD may look as if they are being defiant because of their hyperactivity.
-Using behaviour management activities, such as reward charts, can help.
+A student with ADHD may look as if they are being defiant because of their hyperactivity.
+Consider the need for additional support in the classroom to support them.

-Make sure there is good communication between school, home and the health/educational professionals working with the child so they receive the best possible support from everyone.
+Make sure there is good communication between school, home and the health/educational professionals working with the child or young person so they receive the best possible support from everyone.